#375: You're My Taco R2D2

 Louis.

-And I was cursed my freshman year with what had to have been the worst cruise ever.
+Louis productions.
+And I was cursed my freshman year with what had to have been the worst crews ever.

-And she would just chat with us about it, and I'd be like, what are we doing at the turner?
+And she would just chat with us about it.
+And I'd be like, what are we doing, Kathleen Turner?
+That's amazing.

 And then my other stage crew that year, and I'm just so, I'm still so mad about it.